aiacy/honeydew.md/README.md

 + a synthwave study page like lofi
 + update hackathon to include ai extension for implementing APIs using OPENAPI guidelines
 + serve anki cards on gcp
-+ create a link page like hoo.be and not gatekeeper it
++ create a link page like hoo.be and not gatekeeper it and host on github